Gravitational wave constraints on spatial covariant gravities: spatial covariant gravities

-Normally, with the breaking of the time diffeomorphism, extra degrees of freedom are often added on top of two tensorial degree of freedom in GR.
-In particular, the spatial covariant gravity which propagate up to 3 dynamical degrees of freedom has been explored extensively \cite{Gao:2014fra}.
-It is also shown that under certain conditions, the spatial covariant gravities can have just two tensorial degrees of freedom and no propagating scalar mode \cite{Gao:2019twq}.
-In \cite{Gao:2018znj, Gao:2019lpz}, the above action has also been extended by introducing $\dot N$ in the Lagrangian through $\frac{1}{N}(\dot N - N^i \nabla_i N)$.
-Since such terms does not contribute to the GWs at quadratic order, we will not consider it in this paper.
+Normally, with the breaking of the time diffeomorphism, extra degrees of freedom are often added on top of the two tensorial degrees of freedom in GR.
+In particular, the spatial covariant gravity which has three dynamical degrees of freedom has been explored extensively \cite{Gao:2014fra}.
+It was also shown that under two necessary and sufficient conditions, the spatial covariant gravities can have just two tensorial degrees of freedom and no propagating scalar mode \cite{Gao:2019twq}.
+One condition is the degenerate condition, which requires the lapse-extrinsic curvature sector of the Dirac matrix must be degenerate.
+Another condition is the consistent condition, which requires that the dimension of the phase space at each spacetime point must be even.
+In Refs. \cite{Gao:2018znj, Gao:2019lpz}, the above action has also been extended by introducing $\dot N$ in the Lagrangian through $\frac{1}{N}(\dot N - N^i \nabla_i N)$.
+This term can only contribute to the scalar-type modes of GWs which are expected to be small, compared to the observed tensorial modes.
+For this reason, we will not consider it in this paper.